Doubi88/SlideshowWallpaper/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Download [Android Studio][android-studio-url]
-2. Fork the Project
+1. Fork the Project
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request
+5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->